A complete guide on how to hire React Native developers

-React Native became a groundbreaking solution for mobile development back in 2015.
+React Native became a groundbreaking solution for mobile app development back in 2015.
 Instead of writing code for every platform separately, it allowed engineers to utilize one codebase for different platforms.

 Finding the right fit for the project is a time-consuming campaign, but it is worth it when you are looking for a long-term solution.
 It’s a tough path as there are pitfalls that seem subtle at first, but it’s better to be aware of them before you start interviewing potential candidates.

 Sometimes HR agencies anonymously post engineers’ CVs on job websites.
 You may think you’ve found a perfect match, but suddenly it becomes more complicated.
-A disadvantage of hiring a React Native app developer with a third party involved is that you have to pay twice in the first months after hiring: one wage to your employee and one wage to the agency.
+A disadvantage of hiring a React Native engineer with a third party involved is that you have to pay twice in the first months after hiring: one wage to your employee and one wage to the agency.

 Actually, to deal with CVs and agencies, you’ll need to hire an HR specialist first.
-If you’re planning to build one app for your business or an MVP for your startup, stepping on the long road of building your own team isn’t worth it.
+If you’re planning to build one mobile app for your business or an MVP for your startup, stepping on the long road of building your own team isn’t worth it.
 It will require from you a deep immersion in HR processes, which will be time-consuming, and, as a result, cause expenses.
 There are other short-term and less-problematic possibilities: hiring freelancers or working with an outsourcing firm.

 We are sure our employees show great performance and deliver projects on time.
 Another advantage is that we support projects after the deployment.
-With companies like ours, you can always agree on the complexity and the price of the application.
+With companies like ours, you can always agree on the complexity and the price of the mobile app.
 We have always fit in the budget and deadlines set by our clients, implementing features in the way they wanted them to be.
 Thankfully, reviews prove that we stick to these values.

 The pitfall here is that you may not always be in control of the internal process, but once you hire a good outsourcing company, they manage all processes for you.
-You get rid of the headache with management of the development progress and have time for scaling your idea and finding investors.
+You get rid of the headache with management of the mobile app development progress and have time for scaling your idea and finding investors.

 A required skill set for the role

-These are criteria that you may focus on if you are planning to hire a React Native app developer for the short or long term.
+These are criteria that you may focus on if you are planning to hire a React Native developer for the short or long term.
 Keep in mind that the characteristics are for the middle level, as companies usually prefer to hire specialists of this grade.

 When vetting a new developer, examine both tech and soft skills.
 One guarantees users will enjoy the application, while another ensures you will get a good team player.

-Not to say that basic knowledge of React Native elements such as APIs is not essential, but there are other important skills you should consider when hiring a React Native app developer.
+Not to say that basic knowledge of React Native elements such as APIs is not essential, but there are other important skills you should consider when hiring a React Native developer.

 React knowledge.
 React Native is built based on React.js library.
 A programmer should have a strong knowledge of React, not to mention its fundamental concepts such as JSX, components, props, states, and others.